-Looking over your rental agreement at first can be very intimidating, but it is important to make sure that you understand what you are signing.
+Looking over your rental documentation and self storage lease agreement at first can be very intimidating, but it is important to make sure that you understand what you are signing.
 Our knowledgeable property managers can always help and explain things in person and over the phone, but here is a brief overview of the rental agreement to get you started.

 The next portion of your rental agreement covers the storage unit information.
 It shows you a breakdown of your monthly payments, including the storage rent and third-party insurance, and also shows the total that is due by the first of each month.
 This section includes your storage unit number and size as well.

 The next section of your rental agreement covers all the rules, due dates, late fees, etc. The first portion explains the monthly storage rent and all the possible fees.
 You can see how late payment fees are calculated, which can be helpful if you are ever going to be late with your payment (we understand that things come up sometimes and being late may be unavoidable).
 It also shows the fees for additional services such as cutting your lock and disposal and cleaning fees.

 Let’s move on to the detailed text description Sections 1-23.
 These start off with the rules and regulations regarding locks and insurance.
 Please note that Moove In Self Storage requires there be a lock and insurance on every storage unit at all times.
 Understanding what type of lock to use and why the company requires insurance is all located in Sections 2-5.